Holiday Traditions, Old and New, in Raleigh, N.C.

 With luminaries lighting the Capitol grounds and local choral groups filling the air with seasonal songs, the lighting of the tree at the North Carolina State Capitol Building is a sign for many that the holiday season is officially here.
 After the lighting of the tree, stick around to tour the inside of the Capitol, covered in wreaths and draped in garland.

 Historic Oakwood, a community of homes, many of which are dated to the mid 1800s to early 1900s, has its own smalltown feel.
-Elegantly decorated for the holidays, you can step inside 13 private homes, staffed with docents to tell the rich history of this Century Victorian neighborhood.
+Elegantly decorated for the holidays, you can step inside about a dozen private homes, staffed with docents to tell the rich history of this Century Victorian neighborhood.

 Grace, grandeur and mysterious illusions.
 Carolina Ballet's holiday classic is a can't-miss tradition for locals, visitors, families and friends.
 The only production in the country using illusions created by renowned magician Rick Thomas, The Nutcracker will make characters levitate, disappear and reappear before your eyes in 14 performances at the Duke Energy Center for the Performing Arts.